 ‘I need this’ vs. ‘I want this’.

-The ability for any of us, including me, to know what one needs vs. what one wants, affords one the ability to pare back during times one may have an unexpected expense or income changes.
+It affords one the ability to pare back during times one may have an unexpected expense or income changes.

-This is super critical: When we have an unexpected expense, and don’t feel we can make trade offs to meet the expense, we either go into debt or we pull the money from our savings account.
+When we have an unexpected expense, and don’t feel we can make trade offs to meet the expense, we either go into debt or we pull the money from our savings account.

 Not being able to know where to make trade offs to accommodate these events means you don’t have flexibility in your budget.